 QUALIFICATIONS AND RESPONSIBILITIES OF THE SECTION TREASURER

+Each Section shall contract with the Chapter/Section bookkeeper to provide at minimum the following bookkeeping services: preparation and review of the monthly statements, quarterly reports, annual report and 1099’s.

-Any candidate for Section Treasurer should be knowledgeable in accounting procedures, including posting debits and credits into accounting software, balancing accounts and reconciling statements.
+Any candidate for Section Treasurer should shall be knowledgeable in accounting procedures, including posting debits and credits into accounting software, balancing accounts and reconciling statements.

-Prior to taking over as Treasurer, it is recommended that the new Treasurer have at least one training session with the Chapter accounting staff, before the new Section Treasurer begins working with the Section account(s).
+Prior to taking over as Treasurer, it is recommended that the new Treasurer have at least one training session with the Chapter/Section bookkeeper staff, before the new Section Treasurer begins working with the Section account(s) on QuickBooks Online (QBOL).

-The outgoing Section Treasurer shall balance all of the accounts before the transfer to the new Treasurer is made and provide a back-up of the QuickBooks Pro accounts to the new Treasurer (a .qbb file extension and/or converted to Windows version if using a Mac computer).
+The outgoing Section Treasurer shall work with the Chapter/Section bookkeeper to balance all of the accounts before the transfer to the new Treasurer is made. and provide a back-up of the QuickBooks Pro accounts to the new Treasurer (a .qbb file extension and/or converted to Windows version if using a Mac computer).

-The outgoing Section Treasurer and Section Director will meet with the incoming Treasurer to ensure the transfer of the files and accounting software is complete and that the Section financial procedures are understood by the new Treasurer.
+The outgoing Section Treasurer and Section Director will meet with the incoming Treasurer to ensure the transfer of the files and accounting software QuickBooks On Line access information is complete and that the Section financial and QBOL procedures are understood by the new Treasurer.

-If for any reason a Treasurer is replaced mid-term, the Section Director will immediately contact the VP of Administration and send or review all accounting information with the VP of Administration before any accounting activities are assumed by the new Treasurer.
+If for any reason a Treasurer is replaced mid-term, the Section Director will immediately contact the VP of Administration and send or review all accounting information with the VP of Administration and Chapter/Section bookkeeper before any accounting activities are assumed by the new Treasurer.

 REQUIRED SECTION ACCOUNTING PROCEDURES FOR CHAPTER ACCOUNTING AND TAX PURPOSES

-Following the end of each quarter, the Section Treasurer shall provide the Section Board and the Chapter Accounting Services contractor with the following:
+Within 15 days of the end of each quarter, the Section Treasurer shall provide the Section Board and the Chapter/Section bookkeeper contractor with the following:

 Profit and Loss Budget vs. Actual Report (P&L) for the dates in the quarter (e.g., 1st Qtr is dated (January 1 – March 31, 20XX) provided in QuickBooks Pro format

 Balance Sheet Standard format with ending date for that quarter

-Copies of statements for each checking, savings, CD, and money market account or other reserve account for each month in the quarter as well as the statement reconciliation reports for each account.
+Copies of statements for each checking, savings, CD, and money market account or other reserve account for each month in the quarter if the Section bookkeeper is not providing reconciliation services to the Section or if the Section has not provided log in information to the Section bookkeeper to that she has access to the bank statements.
+(Sections are encouraged to provide log in information to the Section bookkeeper to simplify this process.)

+A list of all income and expense transactions occurring in the quarter with explainations, to be added to each Section’s books for reconciliation unless the Section is doing the entry.

+as well as the statement reconciliation reports for each account.
 These reports detail the quarterly and to-date income and expenses compared to the budget, and current assets and liabilities

 Monthly QuickBooks Pro checking account reconciliation reports showing checks outstanding and verifying that the Section accounts are balanced with the bank balance.